 - DNS leak protection

-- IP leak protection (includes WebRTC leak protection)
+- IP address leak protection

 - Kill switch (to block all internet traffic if the VPN connection drops)

 - Startup options for full-time, always-on VPN use

 Overall the Windows client performed very well in my testing and daily use.
 I ran the windows app through a variety of different leak tests and did not find any problems:

 In the tests above I noticed there were nine different DNS servers in various countries, but there were no DNS leaks (with my ISP’s IP address).
 VPNArea uses their own secure DNS servers.